rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 When I showed this to my son, he thought it was a little fun when point markers appeared on the screen.
 He also wanted to make the point markers go all across the screen, and also wanted me to count how many points we had about half way through.
-I don't like counting, so we probably need a better solution for displaying points.
+I don't like counting small yellow circles, so we probably need a better solution for displaying points.
 We make a note about that.

 If you want to try this version or look at the complete source code from this episode, it is on